 Getting braces for just one child can be costly enough.
-When multiple kids need braces, that cost can quickly add up.
-Fortunately, there are some measures you can take to make those expenses more manageable.
-These tips include early intervention and financing.
+When multiple kids need braces, the cost can quickly add up.
+Fortunately, there are some measures you can take to make orthodontic expenses more manageable, such as early intervention and financing.

 Prevention of Crowding

-The sooner you address potential dental issues, the less expensive they will be.
-This applies to orthodontics just as much as oral health problems.
+The sooner you address orthodontic issues, the less expensive treatment will be.

 Teeth crowding most often occurs when baby teeth fall out and adult teeth emerge.
 If an adult tooth grows in when there’s a tooth missing next to it, the adult tooth may drift into the empty space beside it.
 This means that there will not be enough room for the tooth that’s supposed to occupy that space, which leads to crowding.

-If your dentist notices a tooth drifting into the empty space beside it, a spacer can be placed to help keep the space open for the growing tooth.
-This may not prevent crowding, but it will significantly reduce it, which can mean that that orthodontic treatment will not need to be as extensive and therefore not as expensive.
+If your child’s dentist sees a tooth drifting into the empty space beside it, he or she may refer you to an orthodontist.
+Dr. John can insert a spacer to help keep the space open for the undeveloped tooth.
+This may not prevent crowding, but it will reduce it, which can mean that orthodontic treatment will not need to be as extensive, and therefore not as expensive.

 Children often need braces.
 One way to help you afford multiple kids’ braces is to start saving early.
 This will prevent the treatments from being such a shock to your wallet.

 Purchase Dental Insurance